 Pasta lovers, you're going to want to know about this feast.
 Casa Nostra dish up a six-course—wait for it—pasta degustation.
 Yep, six courses of nothing but pasta, and there's even a pasta dessert.
 You'll eat your way through Moreton Bay bug ravioli in truffle butter sauce, quail ragu and a sweet strawberry and ricotta lasagne, just to name a few of the dishes.
 Is there such a thing as too much pasta?
 We say hell no.

 Deer Duck Bistro

 A swanky suburban spot from the creators of Freja Cafe, Elska is all about Australian produce prepped using Nordic cooking techniques—think pickled, salted, dried and smoked.
-Over 12 courses you'll be wowed by delicate dishes like asparagus adorned in macadamia cream and edible flowers, wallaby ‘snags’ with Kakadu plum ketchup and butternut pumpkin two ways with creamed corn—or whatever other seasonal flavours have taken the head chefs fancy that month.
+Over 15 courses (yep, 15) you'll be wowed by delicate dishes like asparagus adorned in macadamia cream and edible flowers, wallaby ‘snags’ with Kakadu plum ketchup and butternut pumpkin two ways with creamed corn—or whatever other seasonal flavours have taken the head chefs fancy that month.

 85 Miskin Street

 This suburban restaurant is the culinary playground of head chef Brent Farrell, who's been putting together incredible degustations in a hidden Queenslander for over a decade.
 Ever creative and always delicious 85 Miskin Street's long degos play fast and loose with all kinds of dining conventions and you'll definitely want to get the matched wines.